dockette/packagist/README.md

 - Redis (memory storage)
 - Solr (search engine)

-This version contains the latest version of Packagist [fork with a search engine for Algolia and Solr](https://github.com/ModelTech/packagist).
-By default it is set to Solr
+This version contains a [fork packagist](https://github.com/ModelTech/packagist) modified to support "Solr" for self-hosted.
+Also, if necessary, you can run the original version with the "Algolia" search engine by changing the configuration.
+At the same time, you must have an account in Algolia and network access from your packagist to the Algolia servers.

 ## Installation